Keen to start working out after having a baby in order to shed the baby weight? If you’re reading this, I’m guessing you are.

 Swimming is gentle on the joints and pelvic floor and is great for strengthening the core and back muscles.
 Just be sure you don’t flare your rib cage when reaching overhead during strokes.

-See my Body After Baby Core Restore Programme to help you get your body where you want it to be.
-This programme is designed specifically for those with Diastasis Recti.
+I developed my Body After Baby Core Restore Programme to help women with Diastasis Recti and pelvic floor issues get back into good shape after pregnancy!
 The exercises are safe, low impact and designed to target your deep core muscles and pelvic floor.

 5. Start with Your Core, but no crunches!